Sustainability

 Energy efficiency

 We operate our Data Centers in an energy-efficient manner and achieve top PUE values (Power Usage Effectiveness).
 This means less power consumption and greenhouse gas emissions.
-In terms of PUE, our Data Centers already meet the requirements of the Energy Efficiency Act.
+In terms of PUE, our data centers already meet the requirements of the Energy Efficiency Act.

 • PUE < 1.3 (DCRN II)